pranavgade20/FabricHax/README.md

 		* If you know how to build GitHub Actions pipelines, we could use some help building a pipeline that creates a new release every time the file gradle.properties is changed(if it is even possible)

 	* Others
 		* We are constantly looking for new ideas to add to this repository.
 If you think of a module that could be useful, [create an issue](https://github.com/pranavgade20/FabricHax/issues/new).
 Thoroughly describe what the module should do, and why it could be helpful.

+#### P.S.
+This will not give you a "hacked" client.
+These are simply for automation and making repetitive tasks easier.
+This project does not, and never will, include any traditional hacks that, for example, make you better at pvp etc.